NatronGitHub/Natron/Documentation/source/natronexecution.rst

 	Note that if specified, then the frame range will be the same for all Write nodes that will render.

+**[--onload]** or **[-l]** *<python script file path>* specifies a Python script to be executed after a project is created or loaded.
+Note that this will be executed in GUI mode or with NatronRenderer and it will be executed after any Python function set to the callback onProjectLoaded or onProjectCreated.
+The same rules apply to this script as the rules below on the execution of Python scripts.

 Some examples of usage of the tool::

 	Natron /Users/Me/MyNatronProjects/MyProject.ntp